James Lawson (Australian doctor): Breast and prostate cancer research

 This research had shown that human papilloma virus and mouse mammary tumor viruses are present in up to half of all breast cancers in Western women.

 Together with his grandmother colleague Wendy Glenn also of the University of New South Wales, Sydney, Australia, he has published evidence that mouse mammary tumour virus and human papilloma virus are highly likely to have causal roles in human breast cancer.
 Together with Gertrude Buehring of the University of California at Berkeley, Lawson has contributed to research into Bovine leukemia virus which may also have a role in human breast cancer.

 Lawson has also worked on the infectious causes of heart attacks.
-He has published the hypothesis that food and infections combine to initiate atheromatous cardiovascular disease (the origins of heart attacks) in childhood!
-This is of crucial and ground breaking importance because heart attacks are the biggest killer of all.
+He has published the hypothesis that food and infections combine to initiate atheromatous cardiovascular disease in childhood.

 Now aged 88, he has a new book to published in late 2022 "Catching Breast Cancer".
 It will be available on Amazon Kindle.